dfinity/bigmap-poc/docs/bigmap.md

 The `User Agent` asks the *BigMap Index* for the location of desired "entry X", and the BigMap Index responds with the *Data Bucket* id, to which "entry X" maps.
 The desired "entry X" may be in target *Data Bucket*, or may be not, depending on whether the data item has already been written to BigMap.

 ![](./images/bigmap-direct-get.svg)<br>
-*BigMap direct: Sequence diagram for Get data*
+*BigMap direct: Sequence diagram for Get data*.

 ![](./images/bigmap-direct-put.svg)<br>
-*BigMap direct: Sequence diagram for Put data*
+*BigMap direct: Sequence diagram for Put data*.

 The *pros* of this implementation:
 - Lower latency for large data objects.